Before the Revolution: Themes

 Like Marco Bellocchio's Fists in the Pocket (I pugni in tasca), which was released the following year, Before the Revolution is considered a precursor of the protests of 1968.
 Luana Ciavola, author of Revolutionary Desire in Italian Cinema, writes that like I pugni in tasca, the film gives the impression of coming from within the bourgeoisie, but at the same time being against it, although notes that the way it approaches revolt differs.
 She writes of it:

 In Prima della rivoluzione the revolt of the protagonist finds support in political commitment.
-Sustained by an erotic desire, the revolt is fostered by the political ideology that provies a raison d'etre as well as a symbolic terrain through which to articulate the revolt.
+Sustained by an erotic desire, the revolt is fostered by the political ideology that provides a raison d'etre as well as a symbolic terrain through which to articulate the revolt.
 Even more, the ideology, embodied by Cesare, provides Fabrizio with a superior meaning with which to confront and shape his rebel self.
 Through ideology, Fabrizio spells out and clarifies his course of revolt and singularity of rebel subject, and eventually his desire for revolt.

 David Jenkins, the critic from TimeOut, notes that as in "all of Bertolucci's movies, there's a central conflict between the 'radical' impulses and a pessimistic (and/or willing) capitulation to the mainstream of bourgeois society and culture".

 Eugene Archer of The New York Times writes that Bertolucci attempted a "symbolic autobiography" in his classical construction of the film.
 He highlights loss and defeat as notable themes, with the failure at love symbolizing "a death of the past, an angst-ridden sense of futility in any kind of revolutionary striving, whether emotional, political or merely intellectual, amid the defeat of contemporary society".
 Peter Bradshaw of The Guardian notes that the film displays a "distinctively patrician concern with Catholicism and Marxism".
 One critic notes how "Bertolucci uses poetic sounds and images to try to communicate emotions and ideas, rather than plot, such as in the disturbing final scene where Fabrizio and Clelia's wedding is intercut with Cesare reading Moby-Dick to a class of youngsters, as a tearful Gina hugs and kisses".